Vincent-the-gamer/yew-template/README.md

 ## What I use this to do ?
 😺I wanna try to write web app frontend without `JavaScript` or `TypeScript`.😺

-## What are Required
+## What are required ?
 1. Rust programming environment.
 2. Trunk
 ~~~shell
 cargo install trunk
 ~~~

-3.Install rustup target: `wasm-unknown-unknown`
+3. Install rustup target: `wasm-unknown-unknown`
 ~~~shell
 rustup target install wasm-unknown-unknown
 ~~~

 ## Features
-* ✅Stylesheet: scss
+* ✅ Stylesheet: scss
-* ✅😁You won't even write one line of JavaScript. 😁
+* ✅ 😁You won't even write one line of JavaScript. 😁
-* ✅Pre-configuration of some general tools:
+* ✅ Pre-configuration of some general tools:
-    * ✅css/scss compiler
+    * ✅ CSS/SCSS compiler
-    * ✅features of `Cargo.toml` dependencies
+    * ✅ features of `Cargo.toml` dependencies
-    * ✅auto copy static assets
+    * ✅ auto copy static assets

 ## Development